If you’re self-motivated, organised and need flexible hours, then a job as a cleaner could be perfect for you.

 Whether you're looking to start your cleaner career or looking for a new challenge, our free CV template is tailored to ensure your CV stands out from the crowd.

-A guide to writing a Customer Service Advisor CV
+A guide to writing a CV for a job as a Cleaner

 In the personal profile, you should professionally introduce yourself, in three or four sentences, with relation to the job you’re applying to.

-Try to include: your current work situation, what type of work you are searching for (such as part-time, flexible hours, or full-time employment starting immediately) some key skills or experience that will show the potential employer that you are a good candidate for the advertised job.
-So if you have previous administration or customer service experience, which gave you excellent communication skills mention this here.
+Try to include: your current work situation, what type of work you are searching for (such as part-time, flexible hours, or full-time employment starting immediately) some key skills, traits or experience that will show the potential employer that you are a good candidate for the advertised job.
+So if you have cleaning experience, a driving licence or are DBS cleared, mention this here.

-The work history section your first chance for you to highlight the skills and experience your current and each previous job has given you, and this is turn should show why you are a good fit for the job you’re applying for.
-You don’t need to include every last detail about the role, just pick the best parts that highlight relevant skills mentioned on the job description.
+The work history section shows the potential employer what jobs or work experience you’ve done.
+It is the first chance for you to highlight the skills and experience each job has given you, and this is turn should show why you are a good fit for the job you’re applying for.
+You don’t need to include every last detail, just pick the best parts.
 You can always write down and save your examples or other relevant skills for the interview.